paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-035-agricultural-adjustment-act-of-1938.md

 Section was enacted as part of the Food Security Act of 1985, and not as part of the Agricultural Adjustment Act of 1938 which comprises this chapter.

 #### Amendments
+2025—Subsec. (b)(2)(A), (B).
+Pub.
+L. 119–21, § 10306(c)(1), substituted “a qualified pass-through entity” for “a general partnership, a participant in a joint venture” in introductory provisions.

+Subsec. (b)(2)(C).
+Pub.
+L. 119–21, § 10306(c)(2), substituted “a qualified pass-through entity or a similar entity” for “a general partnership, joint venture, or similar entity”.

 2008—Pub.
 L. 110–246, § 1603(c)(1), substituted “Notification of interests” for “Prevention of creation of entities to qualify as separate persons” in section catchline.

 Subsec. (a).
 Pub.
 L. 110–246, § 1603(c)(2), added subsec. (a) and struck out former subsec. (a) which related to prevention of use of multiple legal entities to avoid effective application of payment limitations under [section 1308 of this title](./chapter-035-agricultural-adjustment-act-of-1938.md#section-1308).